rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Get All Logs

-This action is used to request used to list all Logs for an account.
+This action is used to request a list of all Logs for an account.

 ##### Input